FOSSEE/st-scripts/multiple_plots/script.rst

  1. draw multiple plots which are overlaid.
  #. use the figure command.
  #. use the legend command
- #. switch between the plots and perform some operations on each of them like
+ #. switch between the plots and perform some operations on each of them
-    saving the plots.
+    like saving the plots.
  #. create and switch between subplots

 ..
 R3

+Before beginning this tutorial,we would suggest you to complete the tutorial on "Using plot interactively" , "Embellishing a plot" and "Saving plots".

 To begin with let us start ipython with pylab, by typing ipython -pylab on the terminal.

 ..
 L3

+{{{ Show slide with pre-requisite }}}

 {{{ Shift to terminal and start ipython -pylab }}}